 Rose Issa has spent more than twenty years championing the work of artists from the Middle East in her London gallery and beyond.
 Hugely influential in the careers of many key figures in contemporary art from the region, she has curated exhibitions around the world and published numerous books and catalogues to accompany them.
-This week, she will give a talk at Sotheby's to coincide with the launch of her latest book, Signs of Our Times – From Calligraphy to Calligraffiti, co-authored with Juliet Cestar and Venetia Porter.
+This weekend, she will be in conversation with Juliet Cesar at Sotheby’s new Dubai office to coincide with the launch of her latest book, Signs of Our Times – From Calligraphy to Calligraffiti, co-authored with Juliet Cestar and Venetia Porter.

 ROSE ISSA IN HER LONDON OFFICE WITH SOME OF THE PUBLICATIONS SHE HAS PRODCUED.